Back to School: 6 Ways Communities Can Help Parents and Kids Succeed

 Fostering better parental involvement in Georgia

-Raising Highly Capable Kids (RHCK) is a 13-week evidence-based parenting program developed to build stronger families by empowering parents with the confidence, tools, and skills they need to raise healthy, caring, and responsible children.
+That’s why we at Georgia Center for Opportunity offer a program called Raising Highly Capable Kids (RHCK).
+RHCK is a 13-week evidence-based parenting program that empowers parents with the confidence, tools, and skills they need to raise healthy, caring, and responsible children.

-The program increases parents’ knowledge and skill level of the essential building blocks every child needs—the 40 Developmental Assets from Search Institute, which are proven to increase childhood resilience and academic achievement.
+The program teaches parents the essential building blocks every child needs.
+These building blocks are based on the 40 Developmental Assets from the Search Institute, which are proven to increase cognitive and emotional development, academic achievemement, social skills, and more.

-The lessons are available to schools, nonprofits, churches, and other organizations focused on helping to build stronger families for Georgia — and ultimately stronger communities.
+RHCK workshops are a resource available to schools, nonprofits, churches, and other organizations focused on helping to build stronger families—and ultimately stronger communities—across Georgia.

 Let’s transform parenting in Georgia!
 Recapping the Raising Highly Capable Kids kickoff event